marketplacer/TestableAlert/README.md

 # UIAlertController wrapper for easier unit testing

-UIAlertController is used in iOS to present modal alerts and action sheets.
-This library makes it easier to test your code that uses UIAlertController.
+This is an iOS library written in Swift that makes it easier to test the code that shows UIAlertController alerts.
+The library allows to check alert visibility and execute its actions from the unit tests.

-This library will allow you to do check if alert view is visible in unit tests and execute its actions.
-Executing an alert action will call its handler.

 ## Setup